My most popular personality articles are about introverted personalities. We introverts thought we were weird, but it turns out we’re just rare :-)

-These articles are popular because they reveal how personality traits affect our lives, careers, relationships, and even how we handle money.
-Check ‘em out – and tell me if you learned anything about yourself.
+These personality articles in this post are popular because they reveal how personality traits affect our lives, careers, relationships, and even how we handle money.
+Check ’em out – and tell me if you learned anything about yourself.

-Are You an Introvert?
-A Test for Introverted Personality Traits is a list of 29 questions about your behavior, habits, thought patterns, and conversation style.
+What an Introvert Really Looks Like: A Personality Test is a list of 29 questions about your behavior, habits, thought patterns, and conversation style.
 The scoring on this personality test is quick and easy, and will help you figure out your level of introversion.
 Perhaps even more interesting are the reader comments – so many people had no idea they were introverts until they took this test!

 That test for introversion is from a book called The Introvert Advantage: How to Thrive in an Extrovert World by Marti Olsen Laney.
 It’s a fantastic resource for shy, quiet people who want to learn more about their personalities

-30 Famous Introverts is a popular personality article partly because it’s about famous people and partly because it shows us we’re not alone.
+30 Most Famous Introverts and Celebrities Who Are Loners is a popular personality article partly because it’s about famous people and partly because it shows us we’re not alone.
 I find it fascinating that famous people aren’t necessarily extroverts – some famous people find the spotlight draining and tiring.
 Acting isn’t just about being in the spotlight, it’s about art, talent, and tapping into your emotional side.
 So just because a person is famous, doesn’t mean they’re outgoing or comfortable being the center of attention.

 There you have it – my most popular personality articles, tips and tests.
 Now for something different but related…

-The Highly Sensitive Person – A Not-So-Well Known Personality Type
+The Highly Sensitive Person – An Unusual Personality Type

 Highly sensitive people aren’t necessarily introverts, but they share many of the same traits and characteristics.
 Highly sensitive people are often described as “oversensitive”, “scaredy-cats” or “inhibited.”